 While many respondents were somewhat lackadaisical about cleaning their own gear, they often took precautions to avoid germs from others.
 More than 6 in 10 gymgoers reported bringing their own towels, and 54% made sure to keep shoes on in the locker and shower areas.
 According to experts, these precautions may be prudent.
 Infections like athlete’s foot are highly contagious and can easily be contracted from locker room floors.
 Indeed, among respondents who contracted an illness of some kind at the gym, athlete’s foot was the most common ailment.
 Ringworm, the second-most commonly contracted infection, can be spread via contact with towels and other objects.

 Slightly less than half of gymgoers said they wiped down equipment before they used it: Perhaps many exercisers assume that the person before them has cleaned the equipment already.
 Additionally, about 31% steered clear of the water fountain in their gym in an effort to avoid bacteria.
 While germs do lurk on water fountains, their knobs and buttons are the true problem areas – the spout itself is less likely to be contaminated.
 Regardless of what you touch during your workout, however, handwashing is a good idea.
 While physicians recommend washing your hands before and after each workout, 31% of respondents went even further, washing or sanitizing after using each machine.
+Regardless if you’ve been working out on a running treadmill or a walking treadmill, you will still sweat and transfer to the equipment you’re working out on even if you don’t physically touch the machine or hold on to the railings.

 Beyond going to the gym in sweaty gear, which other hygiene transgressions are gymgoers guilty of?
 The most common mistake raised the risks of infection: 60% of exercisers reported touching their faces, mouths, or eyes after using equipment and before washing their hands.
 A majority had exposed others to germs as well, failing to wipe down the equipment they’d used.
 More concerning still, 40% admitted to sweating on machines and not wiping up their perspiration.
 This behavior is quite bold, given that the uncleaned sweat may be visible to the machine’s next user.